How Much Does Workmans’ Comp Pay for a Back Injury?

 Q: Why do states calculate the money given out by workers’ compensation based on lost wages?

-A: Because it is the easiest way and least expensive for them to satisfy covering your injuries and foreseeable lost wages without having to go to the lengths of compensating you for pain and suffering and other intangible harms left by your injury.
+A: Because it is the easiest way and least expensive for them to cover your injuries and foreseeable lost wages without having to compensate you for pain and suffering and other intangible harms left by your injury.

 Q: Why do insurance companies investigate the severity of your back injury so closely?

-A: Because there is a high prevalence of fraud and feigned injuries when it comes to back injuries, insurance companies want to make sure they are paying to settle a valid claim.
+A: Because there is a high prevalence of fraud and feigned injuries when it comes to back injuries, insurance companies want to make sure they pay to settle a valid claim.

 Q: How do insurance companies determine how to classify your injury?